agriculturegovau/agds-next/packages/icon/README.md

 See the full list of available icons [here](https://steelthreads.github.io/agds-next/storybook/index.html?path=/story/foundations-icon--all-icons).

-See something is missing?
-Get in touch and we'll add it!
+Do you have a user need for new or missing icon?
+Get in touch to discuss an icon contribution.